 How to Make a Budget in 5 Easy Steps

-Making a budget doesn’t have to be difficult or intimidating.
+Making a family budget doesn’t have to be difficult or intimidating.
 If you’re ready to make your first budget, plan to block off an afternoon to get organized.

 It’s a good idea to round up: